 They are open-minded, as previously gendered jobs become much more gender neutral, and research has shown that they are also interested in racial, gender and income equality, as well as environmental issues.

 From a technological point of view, Generation Z take in information instantaneously, but they lose interest just as fast.
-Research suggests you have just 1.2 seconds to grab their attention, so your consumer PR campaigns need to engage with them on a deep level.
+Research suggests you have just 1.2 seconds to grab their attention, so it’s likely that the best consumer PR examples will engage with them on a deep level.

 Connectivity is highly important to Gen-Z as they use different social platforms for different activities.
 This is usually done in quick touches that might only last a few seconds as they fragment their social media time to share certain types of content on particular social channels.
 Although their interactions may be short, they are frequent – with Gen-Z checking their social media accounts up to 100 times a day.
 Through all their social interactions, they are also savvy at protecting their personal data and adjusting the privacy settings on each of the apps they use.